eRedekopp/cpp_practice_project/Design.md

 ## About

-The purpose of this project is to learn the basics of c++, and use good practices while doing it.
+The purpose of this project is to learn the basics of c++.
-This system will be designed before writing any code and will be thoroughly tested.

 This project implements a fake hospital management software system, with basic features for storing information about doctors and patients.
 This project was inspired by one of my CMPT270 (OOP) assignments.